cloudify-cosmo/getcloudify.org/guide/3.1/guide-policies.md

 # Auto Healing

+Auto healing is the process of automatically identifying when a certain component of your system is failing and fixing the system state without any user intervention.

 Cloudify comes with built-in support for auto healing different components.

 There are several things that need to be configured to work with auto healing.
 This guide will walk you through them, and explain the limitations the mechanism currently has.